alanreidt/range-slider-component/README.md

 ## Introduction
 > Note: This project is regarded as portfolio background, so it's not ready for distribution (maybe, yet).

-Welcome to the slider plugin github page.
+Welcome to Slider plugin github page.
 Although it looks like every other range slider, the component has several advantages, that make it unique.

 The main one is a client-oriented approach.
 It has an API, that accepts variety of input data types (user decides what is convenient for him) and strict data types of output, which makes it predictable.
 And beyond that, application logic handles input contradictions and correct them in a predictable manner (implicitly, for now).